YetAnotherNerd/whatlastgenre/README.md

 * Tags that are similar but haven't been merged together
 * Tags that doesn't get split but should, or do get split but shouldn't
 * Tags that get filtered out but shouldn't (!)
-* If your unhappy with the tag results
+* If you are unhappy with the tag results
 * Did i miss something in tags.txt?
 * Any errors of course ;)

 I'm also happy for any other kind of suggestions or just send me your tags statistics output for a `-nl 10`-run (please append your config if it differs much from the default one), i'll try to improve tags.txt with it. :)